• Skip to main content

 Series 6 – 2 total.

-Smartphone app – Unlike the iO Series 9, the app experience with the models 8, 7G, and 6 does not include real-time brushing tracking/mouth mapping.
+Smartphone app – Unlike the iO Series 9, the app experience with models 8, 7G, and 6 does not include real-time brushing tracking/mouth mapping.

 On-handle display –Yes.
 (Interactive Display)